Associations new law

 - Tier 2 associations (revenue of $250,000 or more, but less than $1,000,000) must prepare financial reports that give a true and fair view of the financial position of the association in accordance with Australian Accounting Standards.
 Such reports must be reviewed by a member of a professional accounting body.

 - Tier 3 associations (revenue of $1,000,000 or more) must prepare financial reports that give a true and fair view of the financial position of the association in accordance with Australian Accounting Standards.
 Such reports must be audited by a member of a professional accounting body holding a public practicing certificate.

-Associations will still be required to provide their financial reports to members; however the reports will not be required to also be provided to the Commissioner.
+Associations are still required to provide their financial reports to members; however the reports will not be required to also be provided to the Commissioner.

-The new law will formalise the obligations of committee members, which already exist under other laws.
+The obligations of committee members has been formalised, which already exist under other laws.
 These include: